 A particular area of challenge relates to the provision of replacement towers.
-Whilst the tenders have been awarded there have been delays due to supplier capacity and planning permission and inflationary pressures due to the cost of steel.
-A total of three replacement towers were scheduled for completion during 2022/23 and these have now been deferred into 2023/24.
+Whilst the tenders have been awarded there have been delays due to design amendments, supplier capacity and planning permission.

+A total of five replacement towers were scheduled for completion during 2023/24.
+Of these three will now be completed in the first quarter of 2024/25.